Will she finally destroy the one thing she risked eternity to possess?

 Ryan ran to a payphone and dialed 911.
 "Help, I have a burn victim.
 Don't know what happened, just laying here on the beach."

 Shariel's voice rang out of the receiver and carried to Vivianca's ear, a stone's throw away.
 "We have someone on the way.
-Just have faith."
+Have faith."

 Ryan dropped the receiver.
 It fell to the ground, unattached, as he rushed to Vivianca's side.
 "Hang in there.
 Help is on the way."
 He grabbed her hand, and looked down on her.